molpro/profiler/README.md

 This pattern avoids the pitfalls of the traditional Singleton by keeping Profiler instance on the heap with scoped memory management and only storing a non-owning pointer on the stack.

+# Profiling and Reporting

+Profiling is performed by `molpro::profiler::Profiler` class, there is an alias to it in `molpro/Profiler.h`.
+The results of Profiler can be reported using `molpro::profiler::report()` functions in `molpro/profiler/report.h`

 # Features
   * Constructs profiler call tree and accumulates statistics for each node